morganelle/data-structures/README.md

     - get: Returns the value for a given key; time complexity is the worst case is O(log n) but on average will be constant O(1).
     - set: Stores a key-value pair in the hash table.
 Time complexity is the worst case is O(log n) but on average will be constant O(1)
     - _hash: Creates a numeric value by which the key-value pair will be inserted into table.
 Time complexity will be O(n).

+## Trie
+Trie that stores single words.
+- module: trie.py
+- tests: test_trie.py
+- methods:
+    - insert: inserts a new word into the trie.
+Time complexity is O(n), n being the length of the word.
+    - remove: removes a word from the trie.
+Time complexity is O(n), n being the length of the word.
+    - size: returns the number of whole words in the trie.
+Time complexity is constant O(1).
+    - contains: returns a boolean as to whether a word has been inserted in the trie.
+Time complexity is O(n)